 I would like to know about the supplement: Sam-e.
 What can you tell me?

-SAMe, also known as SAM-e, stands for S-adenosylmethionine and occurs naturally in the body.
-It is formed from the amino acid methionine and the nucleotide adenosine triphosphate, more commonly known as ATP.
+SAMe, also known as SAM-e, is short for S-adenosylmethionine and occurs naturally in the body.
+It’s formed from the amino acid methionine and the nucleotide adenosine triphosphate, more commonly known as ATP.
 SAMe works by donating the needed methyl groups for many of the essential reactions that occur in the body.
-SAMe is also available as a supplement, and is thought to be effective in treating a wide range of diseases ranging from depression and other psychiatric illnesses to infertility, liver problems, osteoarthritis, and premenstrual symptoms and disorders.
-SAMe can be taken either by mouth or through injections in the muscle given by qualified and trained medical professionals.
-Since limited research exists on the effectiveness of SAMe in treating the many listed health concerns, it is important for individuals to consult with her/his health care provider before making the decision to take SAMe.
+Though SAMe has been used as a prescription medication since 1979, in 1999, it was also made available as a dietary supplement.
+Some evidence suggests that SAMe shows promise in treating a wide range of conditions from depression and other psychiatric illnesses to osteoarthritis.
+There have been other studies that have suggested that it may be useful as a treatment for other conditions including liver problems, premenstrual disorders, and fibromyalgia, though more research is needed.
+SAMe can be taken either orally or through injections in the muscle given by qualified and trained medical professionals.
+Since limited research exists on the effectiveness of SAMe, consulting with your health care provider before making the decision to take SAMe is recommended.

-Because SAMe is sold as a supplement rather than a drug, it is available over the counter without a prescription.
-However, keep in mind that supplements and herbs are very loosely regulated by the US Food and Drug Administration (FDA).
-This means that there are no checks or guarantees that why you buy actually contains what is labeled on the bottle.
-Unlike prescription or over-the-counter medications, there are also no guarantees as to the purity, strength, efficacy, or safety of the product.
+If you’re interested in taking SAMe that is sold as a dietary supplement, keep in mind that supplements and herbs aren’t regulated by the U.S. Food and Drug Administration (FDA).
+This means that there are no guarantees that what you buy actually contains what is labeled on the bottle.
+Unlike prescription or OTC medications, there are also no guarantees as to the purity, strength, efficacy, or safety of the product.
 So, even though products like SAMe may sound like a good idea, take the time to talk with your health care provider and to make an informed decision about your health!